grafana/alloy/docs/sources/tutorials/send-metrics-to-prometheus.md

 Open [http://localhost:3000/explore/metrics/](http://localhost:3000/explore/metrics/) to access the **Explore Metrics** feature in Grafana.

-From here you can visually explore the metrics that are being sent to Prometheus by {{< param "PRODUCT_NAME" >}}.
+From here you can visually explore the metrics sent to Prometheus by {{< param "PRODUCT_NAME" >}}.

 {{< figure src="/media/docs/alloy/explore-metrics.png" alt="Explore Metrics App" >}}

-You can also build promQL queries manually to explore the data further.
+You can also build PromQL queries manually to explore the data further.

 Open [http://localhost:3000/explore](http://localhost:3000/explore) to access the **Explore** feature in Grafana.